 Forfeiture law permits the Drug Enforcement Administration (DEA), along with state and local police departments, to seize property merely on the grounds that it may have been connected to a crime.
 In drug cases, assets seized might extend to a home in which possible sale is merely suspected, or a car in which drugs might have been transported.
 If an individual gives a ride to a friend who, unbeknownst to her, is carrying cocaine, the government can legally seize her car.
 The only recourse left to the owner is to sue the government.
-If she is unsuccessful, the government can sell her car and use the money to support further drug investigations.

 In criminal cases, an individual must be convicted prior to the seizure of property.
-In civil cases, the suit is brought against the property itself.
+In civil cases, however, the suit is brought against the property itself.
 The property is “guilty” of participating in the crime.

 The standard of proof for seizing property is low.
 The federal government need only meet the “preponderance of the evidence” standard rather than “beyond a shadow of a doubt,” as in criminal cases.
 The burden of proof is on the owner to demonstrate innocence.